ruolin/fgbio/tools/latest/FindTechnicalReads.md

 The identification of reads is done by testing the first N bases (controlled by the match-length parameter) of each read against all sub-sequences of length N from the technical sequences.
-Sub-sequences are generated from both the sequences and the reverse complement of the sequences, ignoring any sub-sequences that include 'N's.
+Sub-sequences are generated from both the sequences and the reverse complement of the sequences, ignoring any sub-sequences that include `N`s.

 By default the output BAM file will contain all reads that matched to a sub-sequence of the technical sequences and, if the read is paired, the read's mate pair.
 An option is